How to use Magic Handoff in AirBuddy

 Magic Handoff limitations and tips

-Magic Handoff is a complex feature that depends on collaboration between multiple Macs running AirBuddy, which happens through Bluetooth Low Energy.
-Because of that, it won’t work on any Mac without support for Bluetooth Low Energy, as described in the system requirements article.
+Magic Handoff is a complex feature that depends on collaboration between multiple Macs running AirBuddy, which happens through Bluetooth Low Energy and WiFi.
+Because of that, it won’t work on Macs that don't have support for Bluetooth Low Energy, as described in the system requirements article.

-Sometimes, the operation can take several seconds to complete, because both Macs need to negotiate the transfer over BLE, and the peripheral must respond to the requests to unpair it from the current Mac and pair it again to the new Mac.
+Sometimes, the operation can take several seconds to complete, because both Macs need to negotiate the transfer over Bluetooth and WiFi, and the peripheral must respond to the requests to unpair it from the current Mac and pair it again to the new Mac.

 Using Magic Handoff with Macs on separate iCloud accounts